-- Marvel at your wonderful finished diamond painting and share pictures of it with family and friends.
+- Marvel at your wonderful finished diamond art and share pictures of it with family and friends.

 Keep these diamond painting instructions handy and share them with a friend or two.

-Each diamond painting comes with all the necessary 5d diamond painting tools to complete the project.
+Each diamond painting kit comes with all the necessary 5d diamond painting tools to complete the project.